Louisiana Music and Heritage Experience Museum

 Size

-Located across the street from the New Orleans Ernest N. Morial Convention Center in Downtown New Orleans, the museum will serve as a premier destination for visitors and locals alike to enjoy.
-The Louisiana Music and Heritage Experience will provide visitors a comprehensive experience in a newly constructed building, complete with state-of-the-art exhibit space, a performance theater or soundstage, a research/archival area, facility sales space, an attractive lobby, museum store, and classroom/education areas.
+Located across the street from the New Orleans Ernest N. Morial Convention Center in Downtown New Orleans, the museum will serve as a premier destination for visitors and locals alike.
+The Louisiana Music and Heritage Experience will provide a comprehensive experience in a newly constructed building, complete with state-of-the-art exhibit space, a performance theater or soundstage, a research/archival area, rooftop terrace, multi-purpose event space, an attractive lobby, museum store, and classroom/education areas.
 There will also include a music club and restaurant for museum visitors to enjoy the sounds and tastes of New Orleans culture.

 While there are several smaller museums in the state and region that celebrate specific genres of music, the complete view of music as it relates to the people and past of the city of New Orleans and state of Louisiana are not yet represented in one space.
 The goal for the Louisiana Music and Heritage Experience is to create a unified story of music in the Pelican State and to "solidify their music communities' roles in the ongoing story of American music."